Decision to withdraw extradition Bill was by Hong Kong government, with Beijing's support: Carrie Lam

 The official China Daily said on Thursday that the withdrawal of the Bill was an olive branch that leaves demonstrators with no excuse to continue violence.

-"Throughout the whole process, the Central People's Government took the position that they understood why we have to do it, they respected my view and they supported me all the way.

-"So whether it was in the early stages of processing the Bill and then the suspension of the Bill, and then withdrawing the Bill yesterday, it's the same position," Lam added.

-The chief executive was responding to a question on why it took her so long to withdraw the Bill despite increasingly violent protests over the last three months.
+During the press conference on Thursday, Lam was repeatedly questioned on why it took her so long to withdraw the Bill that would have allowed extraditions to mainland China despite increasingly violent protests, but she skirted the questions.

 "It is not exactly correct to describe this as a change of mind," Lam replied, saying that she had previously announced the suspension of the Bill and called it "dead".